Frequently Asked Questions

 Cancellation/Missed Appointment Policy:

 I require 24 hours notice for all cancellations; but 48 hours is super helpful so I can fill your spot.
-Failure to cancel within the 24-hour time frame results in a charge of half your scheduled session.
+Failure to cancel within the 24-hour time frame results in a charge of half your scheduled session the first time this occurs, and a full session fee the second occurrence and on.

 What are the confidentiality standards you are required to meet?